akkartik/mu/vocabulary.md

 #### printing to screen

+`pixel-on-real-screen` draws a single pixel in one of 256 colors.

-All screen primitives require a screen object, which can be either the real screen on the computer or a fake screen for tests.
+All text-mode screen primitives require a screen object, which can be either the real screen on the computer or a fake screen for tests.

 The real screen on the Mu computer can currently display only ASCII characters, though it's easy to import more of the font.
 There is only one font.
 All